 A variety of mechanical properties can be achieved for carbon and alloy steel castings by altering the composition and heat treatments of cast steels.
 Foundries utilize specialized testing methods to check mechanical properties prior to product completion.

-When it comes to cast steel testing, there are two types of testing used in industry: destructive and non-destructive testing.
+When it comes to casting steel testing, there are two types of testing used in the industry: destructive and non-destructive testing.
 Destructive testing requires the destruction of a test casting to visually determine the internal soundness of a part.
 This method only provides information on the condition of the piece tested, and does not ensure that other pieces will be sound.
-Non-destructive testing is employed to verify the internal and external soundness of a casting without damaging the casting itself.
+Non-destructive testing is employed to verify the internal and external soundness of casting without damaging the casting itself.
 Once the casting passes the tests, it can be used for its intended application.